1st April 2022 |

 The Department of Enterprise, Trade and Employment is seeking views from stakeholders on the Data Act proposal.
 Submissions should be marked “Public Consultation on the Data Act” and emailed to email@example.com

-The deadline for submissions is close of business on Friday, 13 May 2022.
+Deadline for submissions: Close of business on Friday, 13 May 2022

 Data Act: Proposal for a Regulation on harmonised rules on fair access to and use of data | Shaping Europe’s digital future (europa.eu)